arkdatastudios/HANDSONKEYS/content/post/data-days-aws-gen-ai/index.md

  > *"I haven't seen anything like this yet"*

-Specifically, the abilities to create a *multiple* graphs and generate reports on the fly is what did it for me.
+Specifically, the ability to create *multiple* graphs and generate reports on the fly is what did it for me.
 Being able to bridge the gap between technical and non-technical stakeholders is an age old struggle, but after seeing a report generated in seconds, filled with graphs and insights, I was left thinking about the *art of the possible* in terms of what this technology could do for my teams, my past projects, and my future engagements.

+---

 To close the day, we had an interactive quiz covering the topics we learned throughout the day.